rjmholt/misc/psapi/doc.md

 3
 ```

-The important part here is that we actually get a partial result.
+An interesting point to note is that we actually get a partial result.
 Even though we stopped PowerShell, we get to keep all the output we got so far.

 There is an important caveat here, which is that the `Stop()` method will only stop the currently running *command*,